opedromandrade/penguin/README.md

 ## 🛠️ Prerequisites

 > [!WARNING]
 > **Look before you leap!** These scripts execute system-level changes.
-Always review the script contents manually before running them on your machine.
+Always review the script contents before running them on your machine.

-Make sure your system is updated and you have `git` or `unzip` installed:
+Make sure your system is updated and you have `git` and `unzip` installed:
 * **Debian/Ubuntu:** `sudo apt update && sudo apt install git unzip -y`
 * **EndeavourOS/Arch:** `sudo pacman -Syu git unzip`